 Expungement of Mental Health Records in New Jersey

 New Jersey statutes provide for expungement of records relating to mental health commitments.
 Records of both voluntary and involuntary commitments can be expunged.
 Also eligible to be expunged are determinations of dangerousness.
+Note, however, that expunging any of these types of records is a substantial undertaking.
+It is substantial in terms of expense, as well as effort involved.

 Statutes dealing with expungement of mental health records are not in the New Jersey Code of Criminal Justice.
 Rather, they are in Title 30 of the New Jersey statutes.
 Title 30 relates to institutions and agencies.